Demannu/bones-broadcast/README.md

 ## Notes
 * If you only have 1 USB input device, the input `src` will be 0.
 * If you have multiple inputs, increase the `src` by 1 until you find the one you want
+* Press `Q` to exit the stream, the X will not close the program.